Wisconsin OWI Sentencing Guidelines

 • 3rd Judicial District (Waukesha, Jefferson, Washington, Ozaukee)

 • 4th Judicial District (Sheboygan, Manitowoc, Calumet, Winnebago, Fond Du Lac)

 • 5th Judicial District (Dane, Rock, Green Lafayette)

 In Wisconsin, what makes an OWI aggravated vs not aggravated?

-There are several factors determining what makes an OWI aggravated vs not aggravated (non-aggravated factors are also referred to as mitigating factors).
-While the exact distinction comes down to a county-by-county basis – sometimes subjective depending on what evidence a defendant is able to effectively provide – there are generalities to what could determine the difference.
-If you are driving without a license or proof of insurance, this could elevate your OWI to the status of being aggravated.
-If there was an injury of any sort involving your OWI, the charge could then become aggravated.
+There are several factors determining what makes an OWI aggravated vs not aggravated (not-aggravated factors are also referred to as mitigating factors).
+While the exact distinction comes down to a county-by-county basis, there are generalities as to what could determine the difference.
+If you are driving without a license or proof of insurance, for instance, this could elevate your OWI to the status of being aggravated.
+If there was an injury of any sort involving your OWI, the charge would become aggravated.
 All fines, jail time, and other revocations are doubled when a minor (someone under the age of 16) is in the vehicle at the time of the offense.
-A third offense is upped to a felony (your fourth offense is automatically a felony charge regardless).
+A third offense is upped to a felony (your fourth offense is automatically a felony charge).
 If the OWI charge is a repeat offense, the current OWI might end up becoming an aggravated offense.

 Government fines related to OWI are broken down as follows:

 |C.S.S.S.||Court Support Services Fee|

 - Penalties for 1st offense OWI in Wisconsin